atilahun24/ATAT-proj-backend/README.md

 link to other repo: https://github.com/atilahun24/ATAT-client

-Technologies used: HTML, CSS, Javascript, handlebars, jQuery
+Technologies used: ruby, ruby on rails

 unsolved problems: no problems per se but there are features that I was hoping to add that I was unable to.
 One would be displaying concerts for the user's